-A suspension is a directive of the convened IRB or other authorized individual to temporarily stop some or all previously approved research activities short of permanently stopping all previously approved research activities.
+A suspension is a directive of the convened IRB, IRB Chair, IRB Executive Committee, ED or DIM (in the absence of the ED only) to temporarily stop some or all previously approved research activities short of permanently stopping all previously approved research activities.
 Suspended protocols remain open and require continuing review.

-A termination of IRB approval is a directive of the convened IRB to permanently stop all activities in a previously approved research protocol.
+A termination of IRB approval is a directive of the convened IRB or IRB Executive Committee or ED to permanently stop all activities in a previously approved research protocol.
 Terminated protocols are considered closed and no longer require routine continuing review.
 Depending on the cause of the termination and status of subjects at the time, monitoring by the IRB may be required for a specified period.

-The ED, AD (in the absence of the ED), or an IRB Chair may unilaterally suspend a study if he/she receives information that requires the immediate action for the protection of human subjects or to address a concern regarding potential noncompliance with federal, state, or institutional regulations/policies.
+The ED, DIM (in the absence of the ED and IRB Chair), or an IRB Chair may unilaterally suspend a study if he/she receives information that requires the immediate action for the protection of human subjects or to address a concern regarding potential noncompliance with federal, state, or institutional regulations/policies.
 The IRB Executive Committee may also suspend or terminate activities that affect more than one Board.
-Such actions should occur when, in the judgment of the ED, AD (in the absence of the ED), or IRB Chair, it would be inappropriate to wait until the next meeting of the IRB or Executive Committee of the IRB.
+Such actions should occur when, in the judgment of the ED, DIM (in the absence of the ED and IRB Chair), or IRB Chair, it would be inappropriate to wait until the next meeting of the IRB or Executive Committee of the IRB.